fzyyy0601/gpu-final-project-ds/README.md

 ## 2. Files Details
  - README.md - give an introduction to this repository
- - graph.hxx - declare the class graph,
+ - graph.hxx - head file storing the definition of the class graph,
- - coo.hxx - declare and define the class coo, the GPU version of the data structure
+ - coo.hxx - head file storing the definition of the class coo, the GPU version of the data structure
- - coo_h.hxx - declare and define the class coo_h, the CPU version of the data structure
+ - coo_h.hxx - head file storing the definition of the class coo_h, the CPU version of the data structure
- - test.cu - a cuda code to test whether the GPU version runs correctly on a very small graph
+ - test.cu - cuda code to test whether the GPU version runs correctly on a very small graph
- - compare.cu - a cuda code to check whether the GPU version and the CPU give the same result for same operations
+ - compare.cu - cuda code to check whether the GPU version and the CPU give the same result for same operations
- - exp.cu - a cuda code to run the data structure and measure the time
+ - exp.cu - cuda code to run the data structure and measure the time

 ## 2. Project report link
 [report link](https://www.overleaf.com/5446618226vkrkpmmqqckf#965552)